Ammarkhat/libfiveAll/README.md

        sudo emcmake cmake .. -DCMAKE_PREFIX_PATH=$(brew --prefix)
        sudo emmake make

+* if it can't find boost or eigen copy them (the include folder) from brew location (/opt/homebrew/Cellar) to emsdk cache (/Users/ammarhattab/Desktop/Development/emsdk/upstream/emscripten/cache/sysroot/include)

 * if you encounter an error: "Please specify rounding control mechanism.", a simple workaround is to comment out that line.

-* if it can't find boost or eigen copy them (the include folder) from brew location (/opt/homebrew/Cellar) to emsdk cache (/Users/ammarhattab/Desktop/Development/emsdk/upstream/emscripten/cache/sysroot/include)

 * for some reason -lembind doesn't work on some platforms and I have to replace it with --bind

+* if for some reason, you are faced with python problems, uninstall python from brew, and install it through google.

 * rename the output libfive.api.mjs to libfive.api.js

 * Usage: